monocle-h2020/low_cost_sensor_support_package/README.md

 # About this repository

 Here you will find software and documentation for our low cost sensors (iSPEX, kDUINO, Fresh Water Watch)

 ## Introduction
 This readme acts as a reference for the Low Cost Sensor support software and / or documentation.
-Both software and documentation are still into development, so the contents of this file can and will change.
+Both software and documentation are still into development, so the contents of this file/wiki can and will change over time

+## Audience
+Low cost sensor users, (app) developers, MONOCLE Partners, people who are lookikng for low cost sensor integration solutions.

 ## SPECTACLE / iSPEX